 What to wear to the Blue Mosque

 Girls must cover their shoulders legs and head in order to enter the Blue Mosque.
 You can shop for a headscarf of pashmina in the grand bazaar and make sure that you wear comfortable clothes that cover your arms and legs.
-If you didn’t get chance to buy a head covering, they will lend you a headscarf free of charge.
+If you didn’t get a chance to buy a head covering, they will lend you a headscarf free of charge.

 Men must also have legs covered, so you will not get away with shorts.
 Hats are not allowed.